 You may or may not know that Saag Paneer and Palak Paneer are two completely different dishes.
-The names are often used interchangeably which is misleading.
+The names are often used interchangeably which can be misleading.

 Indian restaurants and big supermarkets are usually the worst offenders when it comes to making this mistake.
 Let me explain the difference here.

 Saag is a dish is made from a combination of leafy greens.
-It usually includes mustard leaves but can also feature bathua (goosefoot), chaulai (amaranth) and chane ka saag (chickpea leaves).
+It usually includes mustard leaves but can also feature bathua (goosefoot), chaulai (amaranth), methi (fenugreek) and chane ka saag (chickpea leaves).
 Each one has a distinct flavour.

 You know how people always confuse Shepherd’s Pie and Cottage Pie?
 Well, many mix up Saag Paneer and Palak Paneer in the same way.
 Each is made using different ingredients which means they have very unique flavours.

 Not all greens taste the same so the combination of leaves used can make a HUGE difference in the finished dish.
-I’m always disappointed when I order Saag Paneer and am served a bowl of Palak Paneer.
+I’m always disappointed when I order Saag Paneer and get bowl of Palak Paneer.

 Palak Paneer definitely doesn’t have the same peppery kick from the mustard greens as Saag Paneer does.